samuelkoovely/samuelkoovely.github.io/_projects/W_Centrality_CitationNet.md

 category: work
 ---

-Redifine measure of impact of authors.
+I am learning about previously developed metrics of impact of scientific articles and researchers.
+I am thinking about new possible methods that would better highlight the temporal evolution of scientific relevance.